Ben Aitchison

 Benjamin William Aitchison (born 6 July 1999) is an English cricketer.
 He made his first-class debut on 1 August 2020, for Derbyshire in the 2020 Bob Willis Trophy.
 Prior to his debut, he had signed a rookie contract with Derbyshire.
 He made his List A debut on 22 July 2021, for Derbyshire in the 2021 Royal London One-Day Cup.
 He made his Twenty20 debut on 1 July 2022, for Derbyshire during India tour of England.
+Despite missing the entire 2024 season due to a back injury, Aitchison was given a new one-year contract by Derbyshire in November that year.